FAQ

 The drive to Moalboal is roughly three hours.
 Starting at 4 AM puts us in the water before the day-trip crowds and gives the canyon enough daylight afterward.What if it rains?

 Snorkeling continues unless seas are unsafe.
-Canyoneering is suspended after heavy rain because of flash-flood risk - if that happens we'll re-route to alternative falls and refund the canyoneering portion.How much are the activity fees in total?
+Canyoneering is suspended after heavy rain because of flash-flood risk - if that happens we'll re-route to alternative falls and refund the canyoneering portion.Are the snorkeling and canyoneering fees included?

 Day 03